microsoft/windows-ai-studio-templates/configs/llama-v3-8b/README.md

 ```

 ### Base model fine-tuning only
-To just try try the base model without fine-tuning you can run this command after activating conda.
+To just try the base model without fine-tuning you can run this command after activating conda.

 ```bash
 cd inference